Positive thinking without implementation strategies is ineffective wishful thinking, found NYU’s Gabriele Oettingen.

 Mental Contrasting helped people disengage from unfeasible goals like rehabilitating an ended relationship or achieving an unattainable professional identity.

-When chances of success are low, people Mentally Contrast desired future with present reality to move on to more feasible goals.
+When chances of success are low, people can use Mental Contrast to move on to more feasible goals.

 When facing controllable and escapable tasks, people benefitted from Mentally Contrasting fantasy with reality.